Property transfer tax

 A property transfer is considered to be in the open market when anyone likely to be interested in purchasing the property can make an offer.
 For example, the seller lists the property with a realtor or advertises it for sale.

-The purchase price is considered the fair market value in most cases as long as you register the property within a few months of signing the sales contract.
-Otherwise, you will need to verify that the purchase price is fair market value if:
+The purchase price is considered the fair market value in most cases as long as it sold in the open market and you register the property within a few months of signing the sales contract.
+Otherwise, you'll need to verify that the purchase price is fair market value if:

-- there was a significant change in value
+- There was a significant change in value between the sale and registration date

 When a property transfer doesn't take place in the open market, fair market value may be determined using other means such as:

-Generally, the property valuation provided by BC Assessment reflects your property’s fair market value as of July 1 of the previous year.
-For example, the 2018 roll value reflects market conditions at July 1, 2017.
+Property valuations provided by BC Assessment reflect the property’s fair market value as of July 1 of the previous year and the state of the property at October 31 of that same year.
+For example, the 2018 roll value reflects market conditions at July 1, 2017 and the state of the property at October 31, 2017.
 This means that the assessed value may not reflect the current fair market value of your property.

-The current property valuation provided by BC Assessment can’t be used in certain cases, such as when:
+The current property valuation provided by BC Assessment should not be used when: